kamailio/kamailio-docs/kamailio-kemi-framework/docs/index.md

 The main benefits of using KEMI framework:

-  * reload of SIP routing scripts without restart of Kamailio
+  * reload of SIP routing scripts without restarting of Kamailio
   * better documentation knowledge base for supported scripting languages
   * more complete and flexible scripting languages
   * larger set of libraries that can be used from the scripting languages